Shimdu/Small-challenge/README.md

 ![pic](https://github.com/Shimdu/Small-challenge/raw/master/Screenshots/mapDistance.png)

 From start to end, I wonder how long it is.
-What if we add an obstacle?
+Then, what if we add an obstacle?